Dean-Clark27/CSE160-Group-6-Final-Project-/README.md

 ### Modeling
 * Use regression-based modeling to estimate housing values accross the 5 different boroughs in NYC --> employs linear regression ot capture relationships between teh indeprendent variables and housing prices
-* Perform this process for botht eh SLD data and the crime data
+* Perform this process for both the SLD data and the crime data

 ### Model Evaluation
 * Use the Root Mean Squared Error (RMSE) as the primary loss function